rcsb/strucmotif-search/README.md

 - default tolerance value might not find all relevant matches
 - no support for alpha carbon traces
 - data should be stored on SSD (~6 GB for archive, ~65 GB for lookup table, ~40 GB for residue-DB)

+## Implementation
+A inverted indexing strategy is employed to find all similar motif occurrences in a search space of >160k structures.
+All occurrences of amino acids & nucleotides pairs are described by a `ResiduePairDescriptor` that captures:
+- label of residue 1: e.g. histidine => `H`
+- label of residue 2: e.g. aspartic acid => `D`
+- distance between backbones (`CA` for amino acids): e.g. 6.456 Å => `6`
+- distance between side-chains (`CB` for amino acids): e.g. 8.693 Å => `9`
+- angle between vectors defined by backbone and side-chain coordinates: e.g. 90.5˚ => `5`

+This allows to compose compact yet informative descriptors such as `HD-6-9-5` for all residue pairs in the search space.
+Sequence positions where certain residue pairs occur can be addressed by a `ResiduePairIdentifier` that summarizes:
+- pdbId
+- id of assembly generation operation
+- combination of sequence indices which correspond to this particular `ResiduePairDescriptor`

+A search can be performed by fragmenting it into `ResiduePairDescriptor` instances, looking up all occurrences of these `ResiduePairDescriptor`, and finding combinations which are compatible to the query.
+Subsequently, this allows to align query and each candidate motif and score by RMSD.